River Bann

 The river has played an important part in the industrialisation in Northern Ireland, especially in the linen industry.
 Today salmon and eel fisheries are the most important economic features of the river.
 The river is often used as a dividing line between the eastern and western areas of Northern Ireland, often labelled the "Bann divide".
 Towns, councils and businesses "west of the Bann" are often seen as having less investment and government spending than those to the east.
 It is also seen as a religious, economic and political divide, with Catholics and Irish nationalists being in the majority to the west, and Ulster Protestants and unionists in the majority to the east; and with the financial and industrial capital of Greater Belfast to the east with the west of the Bann being more agricultural and rural.

 Toome Bridge Toomebridge first bridge on the Lower Bann built in 1968.

 The Lough Neagh catchment drains 43% of the landmass of Northern Ireland, as well as some border areas in the Republic of Ireland, all in Ulster.
 The Rivers Agency manages the water level in the lough using a barrage at Toome.
 The current drainage scheme was engineered by Major Percy Shepherd and was enabled by the Lough Neagh and Lower Bann Drainage and Navigation Act (Northern Ireland) 1955.
-The levels are regulated between 12.45 metres and 12.6 metres above Ordnance Datum, as defined in the Lough Neagh (Levels) Scheme 1955 (as amended).
+The levels are regulated between 12.45 metres and 12.6 metres above Ordnance Datum, as defined in the Lough Neagh (Levels) Scheme 1955 (SR&O(NI) 1955/179) (as amended).